 28. A couple of each apple box can be stored a little closer to set than the staging area as they will probably be used more often.

 29. Do not lean smaller flags or nets on top of larger flags or nets.
 The stem can cause the net to stretch or tear.
 If staging in a smaller area the smaller flags, nets and/or silks can be stored slightly behind and to one side of the larger item, but never completely blocking it’s accessibility.
+Turn the pins side wards, you minimize net or flag damage as well as not marring or marking up painted walls.

 30. Silks and nets can be protected by sandwiching them between flags.
 This is great for staging as well as transportation.